neumino/neumino.github.io/movies.md

-### Bad Trip
+### Barb and Star Go to Vista Del Mar
-*Released on 2021-03-26, vote average 6.2*
+*Released on 2021-03-29, vote average 6*

-Two pals embark on a road trip full of funny pranks that pull real people into mayhem.
+The story of best friends Barb and Star, who leave their small midwestern town for the first time to go on vacation in Vista Del Mar, Florida, where they soon find themselves tangled up in adventure, love, and a villain’s evil plot to kill everyone in town.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/UjT9I6eb4p8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/gRqLfgNDIzU?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>